blahosyl/enlightened-publishing/README.md

 ##### Current stage

-Some deliverables have not been completed by the "firends & family" release date of the 1st version of the website (14th of March 2024):
+Some deliverables have not been completed by the "friends & family" release date of the 1st version of the website (14th of March 2024):

-- Custmer Management System (handling email lists)
 - Substack account
 - 1st draft of the ebook on Publishing
 - blog on Gender Bias